wizd/mcp-proxy/README.md

 ### **`mcpServers`**
 MCP server configuration, Adopt the same configuration format as other MCP Clients.
+- `transportType`: The transport type of the MCP client.
+Except for `streamable-http`, which requires manual configuration, the rest will be automatically configured according to the content of the configuration file.
+  - `stdio`: The MCP client is a command line tool that is run in a subprocess.
+  - `sse`: The MCP client is a server that supports SSE (Server-Sent Events).
+  - `streamable-http`: The MCP client is a server that supports HTTP streaming.

 For stdio mcp servers, the `command` field is required.
 - `command`: The command to run the MCP client.